0xPolygonID/issuer-node/cmd/tools/vault-migrator/readme.md

 - the vault token
 - Golang or Docker installed

 ### Option 1.
-How to export keys from Vault with Golang
+How to export and imports keys from/to Vault with Golang

 Run the following command to export all the keys from Vault
 ```bash